-2. Recommendation
+2. Recommendations

-- 2.1 The Cabinet is requested to Recommend to Council that the Council's plans be noted for medium term recovery and long term renewal as an organisation, for Slough the place and our communities and in particular the initiatives around skills. - 2.2 The Cabinet is requested to resolve that any proposals for further schemes from within the Cabinet's remaining 2020/21 Community Investment Fund allocation or underspends be identified to contribute to the ongoing response to Covid-19.
+2.1 That the Council's plans be noted for medium term recovery and long term renewal as an organisation, for Slough the place and our communities and in particular the initiatives around skills.

 3. The Slough Joint Wellbeing Strategy 2020-24